vanhong29/forkify-project/README.md

 1. The Forkify Recipe App allow users to **search for recipes**.
 2. Display a recipe into the view with information about **ingredients, cooking time**, the number of **servings** and provide an access to a website with **specific instructions**.
 3. Allow users to **bookmark recipes** and store that information in local storage so it **won't disppear** when users come back later.
+4. Allow users to create their own recipes and stores it.
-4. Allow users to **change the number of servings**.
+5. Allow users to **change the number of servings**.
 As a result, the quantity of each ingredient will change accordingly.
-5. Allow users to click in pagination button to **travel back and forth between result pages** and display the page number between those buttons.
+6. Allow users to click in pagination button to **travel back and forth between result pages** and display the page number between those buttons.
 ## Getting Started

 To get started with this project, you could simply fork this repo or download locally on your computer.